-Each week TM Info receives email from owners who feel unable to cope with some of the more challenging aspects of TM ownership and, in some cases, owners are ready to throw in the towel.
-Because of my volunteer time, I have come to regard Tibetan Mastiff ownership as a community effort that stems from three sources.
+On a weekly basis TM Info has received email from owners who feel unable to cope with some of the more challenging aspects of Tibetan Mastiff ownership and, in some cases, owners are ready to throw in the towel.
+Because of my volunteer time, I have come to regard TM ownership as a community effort that stems from three sources.

 So welcome to the world of Thaddeus Munch!